SMTG-Bham/AmorphGen/docs/guides/random-generation.md

 # Random structure generation

-Generate ensembles of amorphous structures by constrained random sequential placement with automated minimum separation distances derived from Shannon ionic radii.
+Generate ensembles of amorphous structures by constrained random sequential placement with automated minimum separation distances derived from atomic radii.

 ## How it works

 Atoms are placed sequentially into a cubic cell.
 Each atom must satisfy pair-specific minimum interatomic distances computed automatically from Shannon ionic radii and bonding-type classification.
-No manual parameter tuning is required.

 ### Automated minsep